xenogt/Logs-Analysis/README.md

 ### This is a command line application that provides simple reporting interface for this project

 ### Prerequisite
-1. You must use the VM provided by this course project in order to save the hassle on setting everything up individually.
+1. You must use the VM provided by this course project.

 ## Steps to run the application
 1. vagrant ssh into the VM environment